-Our T&D customers include investor-owned utilities, municipal utilities, cooperatives, federally-owned utilities, independent power producers, independent transmission companies and other contractors.
+Our T&D customers include investor-owned utilities, municipal utilities, cooperatives, federally-owned utilities, independent power producers, independent transmission companies, industrial facility owners and other contractors.
 Our C&I customer base includes general contractors, commercial and industrial facility owners, local governments and developers in our target markets.
 We have long-standing relationships with many of our customers, particularly in our T&D segment, and we cultivate these relationships at all levels of our organization from senior management to project supervisors.
 We seek to build upon existing customer relationships to secure additional projects and to increase revenue from our current customer base.
 Many of our customer relationships originated decades ago and are maintained through a partnering approach, which includes project evaluation and consulting, quality performance, performance measurement and direct customer contact.
-At both a senior and operating unit level, management also maintains a parallel focus on pursuing growth opportunities with prospective customers.
+At both a senior management and our operating unit level, management teams promote and pursuing growth opportunities with prospective customers.
 In addition, our senior management and our operating unit management teams promote and market our services for prospective large-scale projects and national accounts.
 We believe that our industry experience, technical expertise, customer relationships and emphasis on safety and customer service are important to us being retained by existing and new customers.

-For the year ended December 31, 2007, our top 10 customers accounted for 45.8% of our revenue, of which our largest customer was Xcel Energy accounting for 10.9% of our revenue.
-For the year ended December 31, 2008, our top 10 customers accounted for 48.1% of our revenue, of which our largest customer was Xcel Energy accounting for 9.8% of our revenue.
-For the year ended December 31, 2009, our top 10 customers accounted for 55.0% of our revenue, of which our largest customer was Dominion Resources, Inc. accounting for 12.5% of our revenue.
-Other than Xcel Energy and PacifiCorp in both 2007 and 2008 and Dominion Resources, Inc. and MidAmerican Energy Company (parent company of PacifiCorp) in 2009, no single customer accounted for more than 6.0% of our total annual revenue in any of the previous three fiscal years.
+For the year ended December 31, 2008, our top 10 customers accounted for 48.1% of our revenues, of which our largest customer was Xcel Energy accounting for 9.8% of our revenue.
+For the year ended December 31, 2009, our top 10 customers accounted for 55.0% of our revenues, of which our largest customer was Dominion Resources, Inc. accounting for 12.5% of our revenues.
+For the year ended December 31, 2010, our top 10 customers accounted for 61.6% of our revenues, of which our largest customers were Dominion Resources, Inc. and National Grid, accounting for 19.3% and 10.6% of our revenues, respectively.
+No other single customer accounted for more than 10.0% of our total annual revenues in any of the years ending December 31, 2008, 2009 and 2010.
 Our largest customers are generally our electric utility customers, which we believe are of a high credit quality.

-For the years ended December 31, 2007, 2008 and 2009, revenues derived from T&D customers accounted for 71.2%, 72.5% and 74.3% of our total revenues, respectively.
-For the years ended December 31, 2007, 2008 and 2009, revenues derived from C&I customers accounted for 28.8%, 27.5% and 25.7% of our total revenues, respectively.
+For the years ended December 31, 2008, 2009 and 2010, revenues derived from T&D customers accounted for 72.5%, 74.3% and 74.9% of our total revenues, respectively.
+For the years ended December 31, 2008, 2009 and 2010, revenues derived from C&I customers accounted for 27.5%, 25.7% and 25.1% of our total revenues, respectively.